 The maturity date for the CDs will be specified in the relevant term sheet and is subject to adjustment if such day is not a business day or if the final Valuation Date is postponed as described below.
-We will specify, in each case if applicable, the Participation Rate, the Minimum Amount, the Maximum Return, the Observation Date or Averaging Dates and any other applicable payment terms in the relevant term sheet.
+We will specify, in each case if applicable, the Participation Rate, the Minimum Amount, the Maximum Amount, the Knock-Out Event, the Knock-Out Level, the Knock-Out Rate, the Monitoring Period or Monitoring Day(s), the Fixed Payment, the Initial

+Averaging Dates, the Observation Date or Ending Averaging Dates and any other applicable payment terms in the relevant term sheet.

-The return on the CDs will be linked to the performance during the term of the CDs of a weighted Basket of Components consisting of one or more of the Components described herein: the JPMorgan Cash Index USD 6 Month (the "Cash Index"), the Dow Jones-UBS Commodity IndexSM (the "Commodity Index") and one or more Reference Currencies relative to a Base Currency.
+The return on the CDs will be linked to the performance during the term of the CDs of a weighted basket composed of two or more Indices and/or Funds or to the performance during the term of the CDs of a single Index or a single Fund.
+A separate underlying supplement or the relevant term sheet will describe any Index to which the CDs are linked.

 Unlike ordinary bank deposits, the CDs do not pay interest at regular periods.
 Instead, at maturity, you will receive a cash payment for each \$1,000 CD of \$1,000 plus the Additional Amount as described below, which amount may be zero unless a Minimum Amount applies.
+For CDs linked in whole or in part to a Commodity Index or if so specified in the relevant term sheet or any relevant underlying supplement, the Additional Amount will be subject to the impact of a commodity hedging disruption event as described under "General Terms of the CDs - Consequences of a Commodity Hedging Disruption Event."

+Additional Amount for CDs with neither a Knock-Out Level nor a Fixed Payment

-Subject to the impact of a commodity hedging disruption event, the "Additional Amount" per \$1,000 CD paid at maturity will equal, unless otherwise specified in the relevant term sheet, $$1,000 \times$ the Basket Return \times the Participation Rate, provided that the Additional Amount will not be less than zero (or the Minimum Amount, if applicable) or greater than the Maximum Return, if applicable.
-The Additional Amount will be subject to the impact of a commodity hedging disruption event as described under "General Terms of the CDs - Consequences of a Commodity Hedging Disruption Event."
+Subject to the impact of a commodity hedging disruption event, for CDs with neither a Knock-Out Level nor a Fixed Payment, the "Additional Amount" per \$1,000 CD paid at maturity will equal, unless otherwise specified in the relevant term sheet, $$1,000 \times$ the Underlying Return \times the Participation Rate, provided that the Additional Amount will not be less than zero (or the Minimum Amount, if applicable) or greater than the Maximum Amount, if applicable.

-The determination of the Additional Amount may be modified in the event of a commodity hedging disruption event.
+For CDs linked in whole or in part to a Commodity Index or if so specified in the relevant term sheet or any relevant underlying supplement, the determination of the Additional Amount may be modified in the event of a commodity hedging disruption event.
 For more information about the impact of a commodity hedging disruption event, see "General Terms of the CDs - Consequences of a Commodity Hedging Disruption Event."

 The "Participation Rate" will be a percentage, which may be more or less than 100%, as specified in the relevant term sheet.
-If the participation rate is less than 100%, you will participate in less than the full change in value of the underlying Component or Components.
-If the participation rate is greater than 100% you will participate in the change in value of the underlying Component or Component or Components on a leveraged basis.
+If the participation rate is less than 100% you will participate in less than the full change in value of the Underlying.
+If the participation rate is greater than 100% you will participate in the change in value of the Underlying on a leveraged basis.